-This is the reference page for the HTML pre-processor GTML .
+| This is the reference page for the HTML pre-processor GTML.
 It describes

-all the GTML features and commands in detail.
+all theGTMLfeatures and commands in detail.
 For more information about

-GTML features fall into four main areas, and we'll look at them
+gettingGTML, see the mainGTMLpage.
+GTMLfeatures fall into four main areas, and we'll look at them

 in this order:

-The original syntax of GTML was stolen shamelessly from the C
+CommandsThe original syntax of GTMLwas stolen shamelessly from the C

 language pre-processor, and has been adapted to suit Web site

 management.
-It supports the following commands:
+It supports the following commands: Command syntaxThere are two ways of writing commands:

-The first method is simpler, and is the recommended way of writing GTML
+The first method is simpler, and is the recommended way of writing GTML, if possible.
+However, if you're using an HTML authoring tool which complains

-If you have some common text which you want inserted in more than one Web
+aboutGTMLcommands, you can use the second method to hide theGTMLcommands from the tool. #includeIf you have some common text which you want inserted in more than one Web

-page, put it in a separate file - say, common.txt .
+page, put it in a separate file - say, common.txt.

 Then, at the place where you want the text in each file, put the following